 Based in Toronto, Canada, Flax Planet is a family-based studio that specializes in offering unique, individually crafted home textiles, made of stone-washed linen.
-Their selection of relaxed, durable, and breathable linen bedding is all made to order (just like everything else from their studio), and available in several colours as well.
+Their selection of relaxed, durable, and breathable linen bedding is all made to order (just like everything else from their studio), and available in several colors as well.

 Flax Planet fabrics & materials

 Flax Planet uses linen made from flax grown in France and Belgium and is all Oeko-Tex Standard 100 certified.
-And if you want bold, brought colours to add to your room, this is the brand you want!
+And if you want bold, brought colors to add to your room, this is the brand you want!

 Flax PlanetEthical sourcing

 Their products are manufactured locally which helps them with quality control while supporting their community through job creation.

 They add that "Manufacturing locally is challenging, yet satisfactory, as it let us avoid the middleman and convey those savings to you.
 We believe that luxury should be affordable."